Counting projections of rational curves: Finiteness of solutions

 is dominant.
 By the properties of the dimension of the fiber of a regular map (see \cite[Section~6.3, Theorem~1.25]{Shafarevich2013}), it follows that in order to show that $\phi$ is dominant, it suffices to exhibit a single point in~$\Gr{a}{d} \times \Gr{b}{d}$ whose preimage under~$\phi$ is zero-dimensional.

 Notice that Equation~\eqref{equation:finiteness_condition} holds if and only if

 \end{minipage}

-\end{center} From now on we will suppose we are in the case prescribed by Equation~\eqref{equation:finiteness_condition_caseA}, and only at the end of the section we are going to explain how to handle the situation determined by Equation~\eqref{equation:finiteness_condition_caseB}.
+\end{center} From now on we suppose that we are in the case prescribed by Equation~\eqref{equation:finiteness_condition_caseA}, and at the end of the section we explain how to handle the situation determined by Equation~\eqref{equation:finiteness_condition_caseB}.

 We construct a point in~$\Gr{a}{d} \times \Gr{b}{d}$ as follows.
 Define